Physiatrist Phone Consultation – March 15 2021

 Urologist Follow-up Phone Consultation – 10 February 2022

-I already have the results from the CT scan before talking to him. so I knew the scoop, as they say.
+I already have the results from the CT scan before talking to him. so I knew what would be said.
 For anyone in Canada you need to check out Pocket Health online.
 You can request all your medical records such as CT scans, MRI’s and X rays.
 Through Life Labs you can access results to bloodwork.
 For Pocket Health there is a charge of $5 per test.
 I waited the first year because I didn’t know about it so my first $5 got me all the records up to that date.
 I did not subscribe to unlimited for $49 because I never dreamt that this would still be going on.

 The urologist confirmed that there are 3 kidney stones and the largest one is now 15mm in size.
 This time the report did not state the size of the other 2 stones.
 However the largest has grown 2mm since the scan in October 2020.
 He stated that irrespective of whether or not this was the cause of the pain that they needed dealing with.
 Thankfully someone is FINALLY on my side, although he was non-committal about whether or not it was the source of my pain.
 He said that he wasn’t sure about the urine back up as there was no kidney stone causing the blockage.
 I had forgotten while talking to him on the phone that the nuclear bone scan had shown constriction in the urethra but I requested to access the records online through Pocket Health.
 This was from a different clinic and took longer to receive.